notofonts/noto-docs/src/miniarticles/NotoSansOriyaUI.md

 # Noto Sans Oriya UI

-Noto Sans Oriya UI is a sanserif design optimized for user interface elements (menus, buttons, text boxes) in apps and on websites for the Odia (Oriya) script.
+Noto Sans Oriya UI is a sanserif design for app and website user interfaces in the Odia (Oriya) script.

-It contains 513 glyphs and 19 OpenType features, and supports 150 characters from the Unicode blocks: Oriya, Basic Latin, General Punctuation.
+Noto Sans Oriya UI has multiple weights and widths, contains 513 glyphs, 20 OpenType features, and supports 150 characters from 3 Unicode blocks: Oriya, Basic Latin, General Punctuation.

 ## Supported writing systems